 How to reach Jaipur Kite Festival

 The Sanganer Airport is situated 13 km away from Jaipur.
 The airport receives both domestic as well as international flights.
 From the airport, you can take autos, buses or book an airport cab to reach Jaipur to attend the Kite festival.

 Jaipur is well-connected to all parts of India via railways.
 For a royal experience, you can commute via Palace on Wheels.
 Once you reach the railway station, you can hire a taxi in Jaipur or board a bus to reach your destination.

 Jaipur is well-connected to every city in India via road.
-You can opt for a luxury bus or state bus.
-And if you wish to explore more of Rajasthan, hire a car rental to take you around.
+You can opt for a Delhi to Jaipur cab for an amazing road trip experience.
+And if you wish to explore more of Rajasthan, hire a reliable car rental with a driver in Jaipur to take you around.